fbpx

 2. Practice Using Binoculars

-Binoculars can take some time for children to get used to holding and looking through, and so can sitting in one spot for a while and staying quiet.
+It takes practice for children to get used to holding and looking through binoculars.
+Patience also takes practice.
+Sitting in one spot for a while and staying quiet can be difficult for some children.
 Do a few practice birdwatching sessions in the yard or local park before heading on a longer day trip.

 3. Know When to Go

 Timing is important!
-Venture out at dawn or dusk for the best chance of seeing the most bird activity.
+Venture out at dawn or dusk to see the most bird activity.
 If your children are older, have them research local birds and make a list of those they hope to see.

 4. Look for Signs

-Look for the trails birds leave behind.
-Nests, cracked eggs, piles of seeds, and bird poop are helpful clues to finding the birds which inhabit the area.
+Look for the traces birds leave behind.
+Nests, cracked eggs, piles of seeds, and bird droppings are helpful clues to finding the birds which inhabit the area.

 5. Listen for the Birds